JPEastwood/github-slideshow/_posts/0000-01-02-JPEastwood.md

 ---
-layout:slide
+layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our JPEastwood's slide!"
 ---
 Hello world!
 Use the left arrow to go back!